yeghishe/yeghishe.github.io/_posts/2015-01-25-started-my-blog.markdown

 images and reference an image in markdown by writing
 ```![<alt text>]({{"{% asset_path <image_name> "}}%})```.
 Elegant!

-Ok next plugin, sitemap.
+OK next plugin, sitemap.
 Jekyll is already nice enough to generate RSS why not
 try to get *sitemap.xml* generate also.
 For that I used
 [Sitemap.xml Generator](https://github.com/kinnetica/jekyll-plugins){:target="_blank"}
 created by *Michael Levin*.